MaxKev1n/academic/content/authors/admin/_index.md

       institution: Nanjing University of Science and Technology
       year: 2019-2023
   courses:
-    - course: Phd in Microelectronics
+    - course: PhD in Microelectronics
       institution: The Hong Kong University of Science and Technology (Guangzhou)
       year: 2023-expected